xnafan/AspNetMvcWizardSample/README.md

 ```

 ## Passing user from action to action using forms
-The way the forms (from the call to ´View()´ in each of the´OrdersController´'s actions) sends the user to the next action is via the ´"action"´ attribute on the forms.
+The way the forms (from the call to `View()` in each of the`OrdersController`'s actions) sends the user to the next action is via the `"action"` attribute on the forms and a form element with a name that matches the parameter of the following action.

 ### Select category form
 ```html